Best Of 2026

 The Best Free Calorie Counter Apps in 2026

-Six apps with genuinely usable free tiers, ranked by what you actually get.
+Six apps with genuinely usable free tiers, ranked against the four 'actually-free' criteria.

 What “free” actually means in 2026